emmajanedrews/base-template/_posts/2017-06-05-why-must-companies-constantly-reinvent-themselves.md

 <br>&nbsp;
 <br>An evolving business can be like that. **When you think about the technology advancement, market shorts, organic growth, and new leadership all playing a part in a company’s future, what can appear to be calm on the outside is often chaotic from the inside.**
 <br>&nbsp;
 <br>When you’re living in a business day in and day out, you don’t necessarily see what’s going on.
-So take a step back and be objective when looking at your organization and how it needs to adapt in order to continue its success in the future. **What was relevant yesterday just might not be relative today.**
+So take a step back and be objective when looking at your organization and how it needs to adapt in order to continue its success in the future. **What was relevant yesterday just might not be relevant today.**
 <br>&nbsp;
 <br>If you’d like to talk more about your business or how you can ensure it’s as efficient and effective as possible, give me a call or send me an email.
 I look forward to hearing from you soon.